 You can view the complete,aptly named study, Defined contribution plans: Missing the forest for the trees?, here.

-My takeaway: it’s a good opportunity for plan sponsors to consider or re-examine auto-enrollment and auto-escalation.
+My takeaway: it’s a good opportunity for plan sponsors to consider or re-examine auto-enrollment with auto-escalation.